Context-Aware Indoor Point Cloud Object Generation through User Instructions

-In summary, the contributions of our work are as follows: \begin{itemize} \item We design a GPT-aided data pipeline for paraphrasing the descriptive texts in \referitdd dataset to generative instructions, referred to \nrddsa and \srddsa datasets. \item We propose an end-to-end multi-modal diffusion-based deep neural network model for generating in-door 3D objects into specific scenes according to input instructions. \item We propose quantified position prediction, a simple but effective technique to predict Top-K candidate positions, which mitigates false negative problems arising from the ambiguity of language and provides reasonable options. \item We introduce the visual grounding task as an evaluation strategy to assess the quality of an augmented scene and integrate several metrics to evaluate the generated objects. \end{itemize}
+In summary, the contributions of our work are as follows: \begin{itemize} \item We generate a new dataset for scene modification tasks by designing a GPT-aided data pipeline for paraphrasing the descriptive texts in \referitdd dataset to generative instructions, referred to \nrddsa and \srddsa datasets.
+The dataset will be released to the public and can be utilized for comparable tasks in subsequent studies. \item We propose an end-to-end multi-modal diffusion-based deep neural network model for generating in-door 3D objects into specific scenes according to input instructions. \item We propose quantized position prediction, a simple but effective technique to predict Top-K candidate positions, which mitigates false negative problems arising from the ambiguity of language and provides reasonable options. \item We introduce the visual grounding task as an evaluation strategy to assess the quality of a generated scene and integrate several metrics to evaluate the generated objects. \end{itemize}